-Dominique Martinez is a Livermore resident who grew up in the Bay Area.
+Nicole Martinez is a Livermore resident who grew up in the Bay Area.
 She has an MBA in business marketing and enjoys being involved in initiatives and projects that benefit the community.
 For fun, she loves engaging in the wonderful city amenities and events with her husband and dog.

-Maryalice Summers Faltings
+Maryalice Summers Faltings Board Liaison

 Maryalice Faltings was first elected to the LARPD Board of Directors in 1994.
 She volunteers at various Livermore Area Recreation and Park District events, has taught a performing class for the Extended Student Services program, is a parks user and takes classes with the District.
 Maryalice is now retired from a background in parks and recreation, historic preservation and church administration.
 She enjoys history, theater, traveling and reading.
 Maryalice has been a Livemore resident since 1992.